> Folk Music > Songs > A Kiss in the Morning Early / The Shoemaker’s Kiss / So Green As the Leaves

 Niamh Parsons sang A Kiss in the Morning Early in 2002 on her Green Linnet album Heart’s Desire.
 She noted:

 I first heard this sung by Mick Hanly who rearranged the version found in Colm O’Lochlainn’s book More Irish Street Ballads.
-The words have been in my book for IS years.
+The words have been in my book for 15 years.
 Thanks to Alph Duggan for finding the song again for me.

 Michelle Burke sang A Kiss in the Morning Early on her 2014 album Step Into My Parlour.